DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/1 Configuration/annotations/annotations.md

 ---

 Annotations can be anchored to a **PolarChart** element.
-To do this, use the [argument](/api-reference/_hidden/BaseChartAnnotationConfig/argument.md '{basewidgetpath}/Configuration/annotations/#argument'), [value](/api-reference/_hidden/BaseChartAnnotationConfig/value.md '{basewidgetpath}/Configuration/annotations/#value') or [series](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/series.md '{basewidgetpath}/Configuration/annotations/#series') options, depending on the element you want to anchor the annotation to.
+To do this, use the [argument](/api-reference/_hidden/BaseChartAnnotationConfig/argument.md '{basewidgetpath}/Configuration/annotations/#argument'), [value](/api-reference/_hidden/BaseChartAnnotationConfig/value.md '{basewidgetpath}/Configuration/annotations/#value') or [series](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/series.md '{basewidgetpath}/Configuration/annotations/#series') properties, depending on the element you want to anchor the annotation to.

-To define the position of an unanchored annotation, set the pixel coordinates ([x](/api-reference/_hidden/BaseChartAnnotationConfig/x.md '{basewidgetpath}/Configuration/annotations/#x') and [y](/api-reference/_hidden/BaseChartAnnotationConfig/y.md '{basewidgetpath}/Configuration/annotations/#y')) or use [angle](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/angle.md '{basewidgetpath}/Configuration/annotations/#angle') and [radius](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/radius.md '{basewidgetpath}/Configuration/annotations/#radius') options.
+To define the position of an unanchored annotation, set the pixel coordinates ([x](/api-reference/_hidden/BaseChartAnnotationConfig/x.md '{basewidgetpath}/Configuration/annotations/#x') and [y](/api-reference/_hidden/BaseChartAnnotationConfig/y.md '{basewidgetpath}/Configuration/annotations/#y')) or use [angle](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/angle.md '{basewidgetpath}/Configuration/annotations/#angle') and [radius](/api-reference/_hidden/dxPolarChartCommonAnnotationConfig/radius.md '{basewidgetpath}/Configuration/annotations/#radius') properties.

 - **Unanchored annotation**